CBWT-DT: News operation

-CBWT-DT presently broadcasts 5 hours and 50 minutes of locally produced newscasts each week.
-CBWT airs a 60-minute supper hour newscast from 6 to 7 p.m. and a ten-minute late-night summary at 11 p.m. on weeknights.
+As of March 2024, CBWT-DT broadcasts 5 hours of locally produced newscasts each week.
+CBWT airs a 60-minute supper hour newscast from 6 to 7 p.m.
 CBC Radio One's Information Radio program is also simulcast on CBC Television weekdays from 6 to 7 a.m.
+CBWT-DT used to produce a 10-minute summary at 11 p.m. on weeknights, however as of March 2024, the station now airs a rebroadcast of the 6 p.m. newscast at 11 p.m.

 The first big news story CBWT covered was on June 8, 1954, about one week after the station opened, when the Time Building at 333 Portage Avenue caught fire.
 The Time Building was across from the Eaton's building.

-At one time, Western Manitoba Broadcasters (a subsidiary of Craig Media) and CBC Manitoba had an agreement where the Dauphin retransmitter (CBWST 8) would carry a local newscast in place of the Winnipeg news.
+At one time, Western Manitoba Broadcasters (a subsidiary of Craig Media) and CBC Manitoba had an agreement where the Dauphin retransmitter (CBWST 8) would carry a local newscast in place of the Winnipeg news, under the branding of Intermountain Television (IMTV).
 The program was called IMTV The Report and was broadcast at 5:30 p.m. in the 1980s and 1990s.

 News at Noon was CBWT's half-hour news program that ran until January 1985, when the network program Midday took the timeslot.
 It had been previously called Noon Hour, which was a 60-minute program.
 Midday ran until 2000, but local news programming has not returned during the noon hour.
 24Hours, an hour-long news and current affairs program, had run from 1970 to 2000.

+On January 5, 2024, longtime CBC Manitoba meteorologist John Sauder signed off for the final time.
+Sauder had been with the CBC for 16 years, joining in 2008 from rival broadcaster CKY-TV.

+On April 5, 2024, weeknight anchor Janet Stewart announced she would be leaving the television broadcast for a year to host Radio Noon on CBC Radio One.
+In May 2024, the corporation announced that Brittany Greenslade would host the 6 p.m. broadcast for one year.